adiabatic/zweihander/keyboards/ergodox_ez/base/keymaps/zweihander_macos/readme.md

 ## write a fair bit of Markdown

 If you’re on the second layer (hold/tap one of the four inside middle top keys), the `'` button on the far right is a `\`` key.

-If you’re on the second layer, pressing `v` will send the string `"\n- "`, not including the quotation marks.
-This is intended to be a faster way to make a new list item when writing meeting notes in Markdown.

 ## use Siri